Where should you invest your money? This is one of the most popular questions for anyone new to the investment world.

 Now depending on your goal, you will have to adjust your investment amount.
 If you are investing to fund your higher education (after 2-3 years), then you need to ‘save more’ and ‘invest frequently’.
 Here the time horizon is small and hence the power of compounding will not be that helpful.

-On the other hand, if you investing for your retirement, then even the small investments will add up to a huge sum when compounded over a large period of time.
+On the other hand, if you invest for your retirement, then even the small investments will add up to a huge sum when compounded over a large period of time.

 2. Risk appetite: